Former NSA contractor Snowden expects to remain in Russia

 Snowden was believed to have taken 1.7 million computerized documents.
 The leaked documents revealed massive programs run by the NSA that gathered information on emails, phone calls and Internet use by hundreds of millions of Americans.
 The U.S. surveillance programs also had international reach, including monitoring German Chancellor Angela Merkel's cellphone.

-He was charged last year in the United States with theft of government property, unauthorized communication of national defence information and wilful communication of classified intelligence to an unauthorized person.
+He was charged last year in the United States with theft of government property, unauthorized communication of national defense information and willful communication of classified intelligence to an unauthorized person.
 Radack said the Justice Department has not wavered on the charges.

 "If the Justice Department would like to talk, we'd be glad to," she said.
 "He's not going to come here to be prosecuted for espionage."